Flow Learners for PDEs: Toward a Physics-to-Physics Paradigm for Scientific Computing: A Physics-to-Physics View

 This definition focuses on the learned object.
 It separates the paradigm from questions of method branding.
 A diffusion or score model falls into this view only when it is used as a transport model over solution distributions, for example through reverse-time or probability-flow dynamics~\cite{song2021score}.
 A neural operator fits only when it parameterizes transport rather than a static state map.
 Neural ODEs are closely related; in their standard usage they integrate a learned vector field along a single deterministic trajectory, though they can be combined with stochastic initial conditions or latent priors to produce ensemble predictions.
 Flow matching is especially important because it offers a practical route to learning transport fields directly, though it is best understood as a training principle within the broader paradigm~\cite{lipman2023flow,lim2024elucidating,li2024fourier,zhou2025score,li2025generative}.

 This taxonomy matters because it keeps the proposal from collapsing into a method survey.
-The point of the paper is not to champion one algorithmic family.
-The central claim is that the field should change its default object of learning.
-Many algorithms may instantiate that object.
+The paper does not champion one algorithmic family.
+The central claim is that the field should change its default object of learning, which many algorithms may instantiate.
 The key question is whether the solver learns transport.